Khachapuri

-Khachapuri (ხაჭაპური /ka/ from ხაჭო khachʼo /ka/ 'curd' + პური pʼuri /ka/ 'bread') is a traditional Georgian dish of cheese-filled bread.
-The bread is leavened and allowed to rise, molded into various shapes, and then filled in the center with a mixture of cheese (fresh or aged, most commonly, specialized khachapuri cheese), and sometimes eggs or other ingredients.
+Khachapuri (Note: Alternative spelling of the dish may also be Hachapuri.
+The name derives from ხაჭო khachʼo /ka/ 'curd' + პური pʼuri /ka/ 'bread'.) (ხაჭაპური; /ka/) is a Georgian dish of cheese-filled bread.
+The bread is leavened and allowed to rise, molded into various shapes, and then filled in the center with a mixture of cheese, and sometimes eggs or other ingredients.

 It is popular in Georgia, both in restaurants and as street food.
 As a Georgian staple food, the price of making khachapuri is used as a measure of inflation in different Georgian cities by the "khachapuri index", developed by the International School of Economics at Tbilisi State University.
-It is Georgia's national dish, included in the list of the intangible cultural heritage of Georgia.
-On the behalf and initiative of the Gastronomic Association of Georgia, the 27th of February was announced as National Khachapuri Day, to celebrate Georgia's signature pastry as well as to promote its recognition internationally.

-The khachapuri is served hot from the oven, otherwise it loses the taste of its unique cheese mixture and becomes bitter.

-Etymology

-ხაჭო is borrowed from Abkhazian а-хаҷа, and პური is of Ancient Greek origin.
+It is Georgia's national dish, and the item "The Khachapuri Tradition in Georgia" was included in the list of Intangible Cultural Heritage elements in Georgia on January 22, 2019.

+Georgia celebrates "National Khachapuri Day" yearly on February 27.

 History

 Specialists are divided regarding the chronology of khachapuri.
 According to Darra Goldstein, who wrote the book The Georgian Feast about the dish, khachapuri probably dates back to the 12th century when Georgia experienced a period of renaissance, but its specific root remains unclear.
 Dali Tsatava, former professor at the Georgian Culinary Academy, suggested that khachapuri could be a "cousin of the pizza" as the concept of the dish might have been brought by Roman soldiers who crossed Europe, well before the addition of tomatoes in the 16th century.